 High-quality data analytics such as Phocas provides purchasing managers with a complete view of data on products and suppliers, in real-time, and in a just few clicks of a button.
 Managers can drill down into their data to quickly and easily to identify vendors with chronic problems and the best possible solutions.

-Would you like to learn more about how data analytics can build better relationships with suppliers?
+Would you like to learn more about how supplier performance metrics can build better relationships with suppliers?
 Watch this on demand webinar, Inventory and stock insights, improving your purchasing decisions.